.tmux-session files: let each project own its terminal layout

 Once you have the basic session working, the script is yours to extend.
 Some things I've added to different projects:

-• Per-project status bar.
+Per-project status bars are a good starting point.
 My DeckEngine session shows CI pipeline status and current sprint.
 Another shows Claude API quota.
 Use #(...) in status-right to run any shell command.

-• Environment loading.
-Source a .env, activate a virtualenv, or nvm use the right Node version.
+Environment loading is another one.
+Source a .env, activate a virtualenv or nvm use the right Node version.
 The script runs once, so setup cost doesn't matter.

-• Git context in the status bar.
+Git context in the status bar is useful when you have multiple worktrees open.
 Current branch, last commit, dirty/clean state.
-Useful when you have multiple worktrees open.

-• Project-specific key bindings.
-Bind a key to run tests, restart a server, or tail a log.
+And project-specific key bindings.
+Bind a key to run tests, restart a server or tail a log.
 Different projects, different shortcuts.

 The session script is just bash.
 If you can type it in a terminal, you can automate it here.